davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 Procedural macros always run on the host and need to be built with a configuration that are compatible with the host toolchain's rustc as they need to be linked against it.
-Similarly, build scripts do not inherit `RUSTFLAGS` from the environment so the standard library they link against must be built with a configuration compatible with the target's default.
+Similarly, build scripts do not inherit `RUSTFLAGS` from the environment (a deliberate deicsion made for `1.55`), so neither can the standard library they link against.
+This means neither can use the standard library that the user may have customised with target modifiers.

+This does introduce a perhaps surprising inconsistency for users where when building without `--target` different hostmode dependencies use different versions of the standard library.
+This is unavoidable while allowing users to customise the standard library with target modifiers.

 There is little advantage to using a custom standard library with procedural macros or build scripts as they are not part of the final output artifact and anywhere they can run already have a toolchain with host tools and a pre-built standard library.
 The fact that any configuration cannot change `target-modifiers` further limits any potential uses.
+If desired this feature can be added in the future by extending the features proposed in this RFC.

 ↩ [*Proposal*][proposal]